Skip to main content

 Sara M. Saleh is a writer, human rights lawyer, and the daughter of Palestinian, Lebanese, and Egyptian migrants.
 Her first novel Songs for the Dead and the Living and first poetry collection The Flirtation of Girls were both released in 2023.

-Appearing in: Session 4, Session 14, Opening Night Gala
+Appearing in: Session 4, Opening Night Gala

 Sara M Saleh